Code Snippets, JavaScript

 To create snippets, here is an example format below:

 The surrounding bracket represents the snippets container.
-If you did not delete the commented code in the .json
+If you did not delete the commented code in the .json file, then you just need to insert the snippet inside of the brackets that represent the snippet container:

 { //snippet container "DOM Content Loaded":{